been-jammin/SFPD_calls/analysis.md

     (19677, 107)

-in order to judge our model performance against a standard baseline, let's see how good our predictions might be if we just predicted the average response duration every time.
+alongside the course, in order to judge our model performance against a standard baseline, let's see how good our predictions might be if we just predicted the average response duration every time.

 ```python